pluginaweek/state_machine/README.md

 ### Core Extensions

-By default, state_machine extends the Ruby core with a +state_machine+ method on +Class+.
-All other parts of the library are confined within the +StateMachine+ namespace.
+By default, state_machine extends the Ruby core with a `state_machine` method on `Class`.
+All other parts of the library are confined within the `StateMachine` namespace.
 While this isn't wholly necessary, it also doesn't have any performance impact and makes it truly feel like an extension to the language.
-This is very similar to the way that you'll find +yaml+, +json+, or other libraries adding a simple method to all objects just by loading the library.
+This is very similar to the way that you'll find `yaml`, `json`, or other libraries adding a simple method to all objects just by loading the library.

 However, if you'd like to avoid having state_machine add this extension to the